Who is Kitty Kat Haven?

 Our EIN # is 45-2844581.

 Under US Tax Law, charitable gifts to qualified organizations like Kitty Kat Haven can reduce your taxable income and lower your tax bill.
-Your tax returns must be itemized in order to claim any gifts to charities or non-profits.
+Your tax returns must be itemized to claim any gifts to charities or non-profits.
 You must also keep written records of donations.
-Your records must indicate the name of the charitable organization, the date of your contribution, and the amount your contribution.
+Your records must indicate the name of the charitable organization, the date of your contribution, and the amount your gift.